-Brainstorm of Stakeholders
+<b>Brainstorm of Stakeholders</b>

-Frist, our team deeply thought about stakeholders and divided them into four parts: ①Who will benefit from our program？ ②Who will use our program? ③Who cares about it most? ④Who are the policy-makers?
+Frist, our team deeply thought about stakeholders and divided them into four categories: ①Who will benefit from our program？ ②Who will use our program? ③Who cares about it most? ④Who are the policy-makers?

 Then we shared our thoughts with NJU iGEMers and had a brainstorm of stakeholders.
-Nanjing-China iGEMers got new insight on stakeholders ---- “Make a stakeholders’ circle to tie stakeholders closely ”.
-After taking their, we decided to make a “Stakeholders Cycle”, that’s “For Health, For Earning”.
+NJU-CHINA iGEMers got new insight into stakeholders ---- “<b>Make a stakeholders’ circle to tie stakeholders closely </b>”.
+After taking their suggestion, we decided to make a “stakeholders’cycle”, that is, “For Health, For Earning”.

-June
+<b>June</b>